chararch/gobatch/README.md

 	gobatch.Start(context.Background(), job.Name(), "")
 }
 ```
+You can look at the code in [test/example.go](https://github.com/chararch/gobatch/blob/master/test/example.go)

 ### Write a Simple step

-You can use several methods to write a simple step logic:
+There are several methods to write a simple step logic:
 ```go
 // 1. write a function with one of the following signature func(execution *StepExecution) BatchError